anezovic1/computer-graphics-project/README.md

 This project was developed for Computer Graphics course.

 Hajji Sinan’s Tekke in Sarajevo model was made in Blender.
-After modelling was done, the model was imported into Unity where a simple AR application that displays 3D content based on image recognition was created.
+The model was imported into Unity where a simple AR application was created.
+This application displays 3D content based on image recognition.

 By following the link that was provided you can find:
 + Demo video